longcoding/moon-api-gateway/README.md

 # undefined-gateway

 ##Introduction
-Asynchronous API Gateway with netty client, spring framework 4, servlet 3.
+Asynchronous API Gateway with netty client, spring framework 4, servlet 3. <br />
-The Gateway is a network gateway created to provide a single access point for real-time web based protocol elevation that supports load balancing, clustering, and lots of validation.
+The Gateway is a network gateway created to provide a single access point for real-time web based protocol elevation that supports load balancing, clustering, and lots of validations.
 It is designed to make the best performance to deliver open API.

 ##Features
 * Lightweight API Gateway
 * High Performance/Scalability
 * Request Validation by Spring Interceptor(Easy to insert new validation)
     - Header, Query, Path.
+    - Appkey
     - Service Daily, Minutely Capacity.
     - App Daily, Minutely Ratelimit.
 * Use Asynchronous Http Client with Netty